LIAMF-USP/Word2vec-pt/README.md

+# Word2vec-pt

-# Word2vec-pt: An implementation of the Skipgram model for trainig word embeddings.
+This repository holds an implementation of the Skipgram model for training word embeddings.
 The corpus and the evaluation test are set up for Portuguese.